What our Integumentary System lesson plan includes

 Students will work with a partner for the activity.
 The worksheet outlines instructions for creating a poster that is 20 square feet.
 Each pair of students will then add as many details about the system as possible.
 They will need to get creative in whatever ways they can, like drawing hands and feet.
 Additionally, they need to add a creative title.

 MATCH THE DEFINITIONS PRACTICE WORKSHEET

-For the practice worksheet, students must match a definition to the correct term.
+For the practice worksheet, students must match definitions to the correct terms.
 There are 20 definitions to match to the terms in the word bank on the right side of the worksheet.

 INTEGUMENTARY SYSTEM HOMEWORK ASSIGNMENT

-There are two sections on the homework assignment.
-The first section requires students to circle the correct choice for a series of 10 statements.
+There are two sections of the homework assignment.
+The first section requires students to circle the correct choice in a series of 10 statements.
 There are three options for each statement.
 For the second section, students will answer each question.
-There is a total of 12 questions.
+There are a total of 12 questions.